bumblebee444/riemann-zeta-conjecture/README.md

 A preliminary conjecture combining Riemann zeta zeros, ternary state encoding, and the speed of light.

 This is a first disclosure document
+"Mathematical formulas are highly consistent, but formal verification from the global mathematical community is required."